OpenAssetIO/OpenAssetIO/README.md

 > subject to change.
 Do not deploy the API in production critical
 > situations without careful thought.

 We are currently working towards a v1.0.0 release.
-At present, the API is sketched in pure `Python`, whilst some structural revisions are being made.
-Once the surface area has stabilized, the Core API will be ported to `C++` with bindings to `Python`.
+We are in the process of porting the core API from Python to C/C++.

 The code is presented here in its current form to facilitate discussion and early-adopter testing.
 We actively encourage engagement in the